ElvaHardwick/Obedientiae-ex-Machina-Docs/application_api.md

 ### SET_STANDARD_DRAIN

 This linked message will add the quantity indicated in the message parameter from the battery capacity in a periodic manner.
 Note that quantity can be negative.
 The data identifies the source of this "drain" and replaces any previous value it had.
+The energy units are Watts second (Ws).
+So you have a reference, a unit with all subsystems turned on has a drain of -200 Ws and a 8 hour battery has around 6.3 million Ws

 ### CHARGE

-This linked message will add the amount specified in the message parameter to the current capacity of the battery, just one time.
+This linked message will add the Ws amount specified in the message parameter to the current capacity of the battery, just once.
 Note that the quantity can be negative.

 ### GET_BATTERY_STATUS